Towards Robust Semantic Segmentation against Patch-based Attack via Attention Refinement: Experiment

+A visualization example of the two targeted attack settings is shown in~\cref{fig:att_setting}.
+It should be noted that our reason for adopting targeted attack settings, in addition to the common untargeted attack scenarios, is to simulate more practical scenarios.
+In the context of untargeted attacks, the segmentation results of the perturbed images are significantly disrupted, making it easier for the model providers to visually inspect the model outputs and detect the model is under attack, thereby enabling the enactment of specific countermeasures.
+Consequently, we resort to the targeted attack and use target labels designated by the attackers themselves, producing adversarial examples (\eg, under the Permute setting) that, although bearing incorrect semantic category labels, remain shape-wise similar to the ground truth labels (as shown in~\cref{fig:att_setting}), \ie, the high similarity between edge contours of ground-truth and the adversarial labels, making them relatively harder for model providers to visually detect.

 \textbf{Metrics.} Following previous semantic segmentation works, we adopt mean Intersection-over-Union (mIoU) as the metric to evaluate the semantic segmentation model for clean images.
-Besides, to assess the robustness of models under two attack settings, we compare the segmentation results of the adversarial examples and the target labels determined by the adversary, and calculate their mIoU as the metric.
+Besides, to assess the robustness of models under two targeted attack settings, we compare the segmentation results of the adversarial examples and the target labels determined by the adversary, and calculate their mIoU as the metric.
 Here, the smaller the mIoU means the robustness of the model is better.
+For the untargeted attack setting, we use the metric of the mIoU between the segmentation results of the adversarial images and the ground truth labels to evaluate the robustness of the model.
 In order to fully demonstrate the effectiveness of our method, we also use the metric of pixel accuracy (pAcc) to evaluate the robustness of different models.
 Specifically, we calculate pAcc as follows:

 where $\mathbf{M_{mask}} \in \{0,1\}^{H\times W}$ is the onehot mask of the adversarial patch, $\mathbbm{1}\{\cdot\}$ refers to the indicator function, and $m$ is the side length of the patch.